Hugius/FabiEngine3D/FabiEngine3D/README.md

 PULL temp1 6
 ```
 ### Arithmetic operations
-#### Types
+#### Arithmetic types
-- There are 4 types of arithmetic: addition, subtraction, multiplication, division
+- There are 5 types of arithmetic: addition, subtraction, multiplication, division, negation
 - Addition syntax: `INCR <name> <value>`
 - Subtraction syntax: `DECR <name> <value>`
 - Multiplication syntax: `MUL <name> <value>`
 - Division syntax: `DIV <name> <value>`
+- Negation syntax: `NEG <name>`
 - The result of the arithmetic operation will be stored in the variable the operation was applied on
 #### Example code
 ```
 INT myInteger = 40
 DIV myInteger 5
+NEG myInteger
-/// Now myInteger will be 8
+/// Now myInteger will be -8
 ```
 ### Logic operations
 #### Logic types